jananir77/vallur.github.com/_posts/2014-08-13-RightAPIToChooseForCall.md

 Disadvantages of using ReST.
 I have to be clear when i say disadvantages of ReST, it is mostly the disadvantages of how the servers and the protocol is implemented using the ReSTFUL architecture.

 * HTTP is chatty. for example a simple request can have the below headers in exchange.
+* Serialization and deserialization to JSON or XML is expensive for memory as well as performance.

 ####HttpRequest####
 ```